Introduction

 aspose_slides_foss

-GIT_REPOSITORY https://github.com/aspose-slides/Aspose.Slides-FOSS-for-Cpp.git
+GIT_REPOSITORY https://github.com/aspose-slides-foss/Aspose.Slides-FOSS-for-Cpp.git

 GIT_TAG main